emilyvertosick/Statistics-Course/docs/09-answers.md

   )
 ```

 The `case_when` function is similar to the `if_else` function, but it allows for more than the 2 options of TRUE/FALSE.
-In this case, TRUE indicates all values that were not included in the prior categories.
+"TRUE" in the last line indicates all values that were not included in the prior categories.

 There is a similar issue for grade, with few patients having grades 4, 5, 8 or 9.
 Now a key point is that what you decide to do in situations like this will often need to take into account your medical understanding.
 It might seems sensible to categorize grade as ≤6 or ≥7, or perhaps 4/5, 6, 7, 8/9.
 But as it turns out in prostate cancer, pathologists can’t reliably grade a cancer as 4 or 5 and these cancers should really be grouped with grade 6.
 Grade 8, on the other hand, signifies very aggressive disease and really needs to be reported separately even if there are only a few patients with grade 8.
 So grade would probably be summarized as per the following table: